Kyle Nicolas: Pittsburgh Pirates

 Kyle Nicolas pitches in St.Louis, 2024.

 On November 29, 2021, Nicolas was traded along with Zach Thompson and Connor Scott to the Pittsburgh Pirates in exchange for Jacob Stallings.
 He spent the 2022 season with the Double–A Altoona Curve, making 24 appearances (22 starts) and posting a 3.97 ERA with 101 strikeouts across 90 2/3 innings pitched.

 In 2023, Nicolas made 35 appearances (18 starts) split between Double–A Altoona and the Triple–A Indianapolis Indians, registering a cumulative 4–7 record and 5.20 ERA with 127 strikeouts and 2 saves in 98 2/3 innings pitched.
 On September 19, 2023, Nicolas had his contract selected to the 40-man roster and promoted to the major leagues for the first time.
 In 4 appearances during his rookie campaign, he struggled to an 11.81 ERA with 7 strikeouts across 5 1/3 innings pitched.

 Nicolas was optioned to Triple–A Indianapolis to begin the 2024 season.
 He made 51 appearances for Pittsburgh in 2024, compiling a 2-2 record and 3.95 ERA with 55 strikeouts across 54 2/3 innings pitched.

 Nicolas was again optioned to Triple-A Indianapolis to begin the 2025 season.
+He made 31 total appearances for Pittsburgh during the year, compiling a 1-2 record and 4.74 ERA with 34 strikeouts over 38 innings of work.

+Cincinnati Reds

+On March 4, 2026, the Pirates traded Nicolas to the Cincinnati Reds in exchange for Tyler Callihan.
+He was optioned to the Triple-A Louisville Bats to begin the regular season.
+Nicolas made seven appearances for the Reds, recording an 8.59 ERA with seven strikeouts across 7 1/3 innings pitched.
+On May 30, Nicolas was designated for assignment by Cincinnati.

+Baltimore Orioles

+On June 4, 2026, Nicolas was traded to the Baltimore Orioles in exchange for cash considerations.
+He made six appearances for the Triple-A Norfolk Tides, posting a 1-0 record and 6.23 ERA with six strikeouts across 4 1/3 innings pitched.
+Nicolas was designated for assignment by the Orioles on June 27.

+Washington Nationals

+On July 1, 2026, Nicolas was traded to the Washington Nationals in exchange for infielder Randal Diaz.